 Events are planned throughout the year to bring Chicago-area alumni together.
-Popular annual events include a Blackhawks game in a private box, game-watching parties at local bars, our annual Freshmen Send-Off Picnic, participating in Big Ten Night at US Cellular Field and Wrigley Field.
+Popular annual events include game-watch parties at local bars, our annual Student Send-Off, participating in Purdue Night at Wrigley Field and other popular professional sports games.

 Ultimately, the Purdue Club of Chicago is about continuing the Purdue experience for alumni and financially assisting future Boilermakers through our scholarship fund.
 Your enthusiasm for Purdue doesn’t need to end at graduation.

-The scholarship is primarily merit based, but need is considered in the overall evaluation.
+Need and merit are considered in the overall evaluation and selection of a scholarship recipient.
 PCC strives to award deserving recipients who are well-rounded, and who the Scholarship Committee believes will succeed at Purdue while embracing its traditions and spirit.